MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ### Create Support Requests

-Newly added to the portal is the ability to create and submit new requests for one device or many.
+You can create and submit new requests for one or more devices.

 1. Select **New support request**.
 2. Select the Product (Device) from the drop-down list and pick the device model.